matter-labs/era-contracts/docs/chain_management/chain_type_manager.md

 In the long term vision STs deployment will be permissionless, however CTM will always remain the main point of trust and will have to be explicitly whitelisted by the decentralized governance of the entire ecosystem before its ST can get the access to the shared liquidity.

-## Configurability in the first release
+## Configurability in the current release

 For now, only one CTM will be supported — the one that deploys instances of zkSync Era, possibly using other DA layers.
 To read more about different DA layers, check out this document (FIXME link).

 The exact process of deploying & registering a ST will be described in [sections below](#creating-new-chains-with-bridgehub).
-Overall, each ST in the first release will have the following parameters:
+Overall, each ST in the current release will have the following parameters:

 | ST parameter | Updatability | Comment |
 | --- | --- | --- |